 The launcher is actually pretty nice – features like the unfortunately-named Chat Heads are almost enough to sell this writer on the idea of making an Android hamburger out of a phone, with Facebook Home serving as the top bun (or maybe the lettuce).
+The key to its success, though, will be advertising.
 Read More

 A couple of weeks ago, I ran into a new game by Art in Games called AirAttack HD Lite, which was a free preview version of a top-down plane shooter, but with only 2 levels.
 The game was polished so well that I finished the 2 levels in a heartbeat and was left longing for more.
 In fact, if you remember, I called AirAttack HD "not your dream game, but the one after that."

 Today, the full version is available.
 8 levels, 58 enemy types, 2 planes (I was hoping for more, but since they have numerous weapon upgrades, we don't really need more than 2), 8 "huge end level bosses," 4 control methods (touch, relative, tilt, and joypad), and [optional - thank god] support for Tegra processors (THD) all await you behind the download links below.
 Read More

 So, as you can see, I'm quite excited about AirAttack HD.
 Now multiply it by 10, and you'll get to the level of my fascination about how polished everything is in this game.
 Created by Art In Games, AirAttack HD came to Android a few days ago without much fanfare, but didn't have any trouble reserving a spot in our weekly roundup.